dupontke/Average_structure_calcs/README.md

 Use the following command:
 ./weighted_average.py calc_avg_structure.output pdb_file system

 once you have the .pdb file and the .dcd file that is generated from the weighted_average.py, calculate the rmsd of the truncated trajectories using the average_structure.pdb file as the reference.
-Then find the frame number that explifies the average structure; a.k.a.
-The frame that has the smallest RMSD value is the closest to the average structure.
+Then find the frame number that explifies the average structure using the find_frame.py script. a.k.a.
+The frame that has the smallest RMSD value is the closest to the average structure will be printed out in a file.
+Note: 5000 frames per 10 ns.